Kyiv Metropolitan - The Most Punctual Subway in the World

 My readers know how passionate I am about different subway systems in the world.
 I would always prefer riding a train over taking a cab if ...

 My readers know how passionate I am about different subway systems in the world.
-I would always prefer riding a train over taking a cab if time permits, and truly believe that a subway is the best way to grasp a real city.
-After living in North America for quite some time and visiting a number of big cities across the globe, I'm always fascinated how good the subway system in my home city Kyiv is.
+I would always prefer riding a train over taking a cab if time permits and truly believe that a subway is the best way to grasp a real city.
+After living in North America for quite some time and visiting several big cities across the globe, I'm always fascinated by how good the subway system in my home city Kyiv is.
 And let there be no air conditioning and public washrooms, trains are too short and too crowded at rush hour, the Metropolitan, as it's called, deserves to be named the most punctual subway system in the world.

 And it's been like that for 57 years - no matter what the weather or political situation.